phalcon-kit/docs/docs/phalcon-kit/web-server-setup.md

 </IfModule>
 ```

-This file should be placed at the root of your Zemit application (/path/to/app/.htaccess).
+This file should be placed at the root of your Phalcon Kit application (/path/to/app/.htaccess).

 **Public Directory .htaccess**

 In the public directory, where your frontend files reside, you'll need another .htaccess file.
 This file rewrites URLs to route requests through the index.php entry script, enabling friendly
-URLs and routing functionality provided by Zemit and Phalcon.
+URLs and routing functionality provided by Phalcon Kit and Phalcon.

 ```apacheconf title="/path/to/app/public/.htaccess"
 <IfModule mod_rewrite.c>